jbellsey/redux-model-utils/README.md

       },
       // this list of actions (only one in this case) is exported and public. there are
       // two additional public actions (wait and stopWaiting) that are installed because
-      // of the "waiting" property on the export statement below. actions = {
+      // we set the "waitable" property on the export statement below. actions = {
           // querying the device location is async. the action itself takes no parameters.
           getLocation: reduxUtils.makeAsyncAction(() => {